pharvesh/InsiderTradingDetection/README.md

 # InsiderTradingDetection

+## Overview
-Work-in-progress repository documenting experiments and methods for insider trading detection in financial data.
+This repository documents my exploration of different methods to detect potential insider trading in financial markets.
+It is a work-in-progress learning project where I experiment with statistical, machine learning, and anomaly detection techniques.